The Best Foods For Digestive Enzymes to Rev Up Your Digestion & Help You Lose Weight

 Do you need supplements, or can you get enough enzymes from food?

 Raw vegetables are rich in enzymes, as are fruits like papaya and pineapples, but be sure to eat the center, tougher part of the pineapple (which many people discard), as that's where the bromelain digestive enzyme is found.
 Dr. Cole also recommends avocados to his patients as a great source of the digestive enzyme lipase.
 Because enzymes are heat-sensitive, incorporating a raw vegetable element into each meal is an easy way to improve your enzyme consumption.
+Using digestive bitters is also a great way to help improve digestion.
 Finish your soup with some microgreens, throw some chopped cilantro on top of your stir-fry, or add a few chopped scallions to your burrito bowl and see how your body responds!

 Ready to learn more about how to unlock the power of food to heal your body, prevent disease & achieve optimal health?
 Register now for our FREE web class with nutrition expert Kelly LeVeque.